 If you want anything other than compensation you should consider making a formal complaint.

-You can find more information about ‘Complaints’ here.
+You can find more information about ‘Complaints’ by clicking here.

 You can make a complaint and a clinical negligence claim at the same time.